Skip to content

 2

-1. To include a placeholder image in your preview and test emails, press Choose image to add a placeholder image from the media library, or enter a URL where your image is hosted.
+To include a placeholder image in your preview and test emails, select Choose image then either choose an image from your media library or enter the URL of an image from your hosting site.

 For HTML image references, set the image src attribute to the image URL field in the catalog.
 You might want to use another field, such as a product name or description, as the alt text.